ThuloMatlala/WALLET-APPLICATION/README.md

 The Angular frontend provides users with a visual interface to interact with their wallet accounts, view transaction history, and perform account actions.

+I've opted to use [Tailwind CCS](https://tailwindcss.com/docs/guides/angular) - it being a short-hand styling framework will help get styling done without thinking about it too much

 ## Dockerization

 Docker containers are used to ensure consistent deployment across different environments.
 Containers include the C# API, Angular frontend,